lab-antwerp-1/home/snippets/javascript/is-prime-snippet.md

-# A function to test whether a given is prime or not
+# A function to test whether a given number is prime or not

 ```js
 /**